Shoulder Pain: Stem Cell Therapy – A New Solution for a Chronic Condition

 Whether you are an Olympic athlete, gym enthusiast or an avid gardener, shoulder pain is one of the most common overuse syndromes affecting Americans today.
 There are many causes for shoulder pain.
 The goal of this article is to discuss the most common causes and cutting-edge treatments, as well as give hope to patients that may have failed conservative treatments and were told surgery is their only solution.

 The shoulder is one of the most complex and mobile joints in the body and consists of dozens of different muscles, tendons and ligaments, which are all necessary to orchestrate even the subtlest movements.
-It is not a surprise that with all of this movement and complex anatomy that shoulder injuries are one of the most common conditions we treat at Performance Rehabilitation & Regenerative Medicine.
+It is not a surprise that with all of this movement and complex anatomy that shoulder injuries are one of the most common conditions we treat at Performance Ortho.

 Basic Anatomy of the Shoulder